So, why does my back hurt?

 Lastly, and likely the most severe of these injuries, is a lumbar spine fracture.
 This can be of the vertebral body or of the laminae/vertebral arch connecting the facet joints between vertebrae.
 Both of these kinds of fractures can cause stiffness and pain in the lumbar spine and most people struggle to bend backward & walk/stand.
 This is most often caused by sudden trauma to the lumbar spine, but it can also occur over time with repeated stress or stress fracture.

-We at Inside Track Physical Therapy & Wellness hope this information helps you manage your pain and advises you in recovery.
 Lumbar spine conditions can be very difficult to self-manage as they vary greatly and can be very painful in different ways that don’t always follow the “norm.”
 If you feel you need more advice on rehab of an injury, prevention of an injury, or maintenance, we suggest giving us a call or schedule a time to talk to one of our licensed doctors of physical therapy by clicking the “Inquire Here” button below.
 Our therapists can advise you on next steps that are best for you to help you fully return to sport and maintaining an active lifestyle.

 If you want to be active, but are in pain, we can help!